-We are a natural 'feeder school' to Ryburn Valley High School.
+We are a natural 'feeder school' for Ryburn Valley High School.

 You should be aware that the Local Authority operates a Co-ordinated Admissions Scheme for pupils transfering to secondary school (although this can be subject to change).
 This is in accordance with legislation and the Government's School Admissions Code of Practice.
 A co-ordindated admissions scheme seeks to ensure that every pupil in the country receives an offer of a school place on the same day.